amitsbaghel/PNGCompressor/README.md

 # PNGCompressor
-C# wrapper for OptiPNG and PNGQuant to compress PNG either lossless or lossy Soon will be outsourcing the code. :)
+C# wrapper for OptiPNG and PNGQuant to compress PNG either lossless or lossy.
+The Nuget can reached out at https://www.nuget.org/packages/PNGCompressor/ Soon will be outsourcing the code. :)